hermangroup/docs/introduction/how-to-buy.rst

   https://satowallet.com

   SatoWallet is a multi-coin crypto wallet with built-in exchange functionality.
-Dash is available for trade against Nigerian Naira (NGN), USD, BTC and ETH.
+Historia is available for trade against Nigerian Naira (NGN), USD, BTC and ETH.

 OmniTrade